simile-widgets/simile-common/README.md

  * Removed modification of native String class, use StringUtils instead.
  * Removed all files related to loading and original bundling / compression.
  * Demoted `bundle` parameter to only control CSS, only useful in development.
+ * Added handling for RequireJS config to ultimately supersede parameters and global variables.
  * Minor bug fixes.
  * See https://github.com/zepheira/simile-ajax/compare/2.2.3...3.0.0 for all commits.